 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q2), Take-Two Interactive Software beat expectations on revenues and exceeded expectations on earnings per share.
+For the quarter ended June 30 (Q1), Take-Two Interactive Software beat expectations on revenues and exceeded expectations on earnings per share.

-Compared to the prior-year quarter, revenue increased significantly and GAAP loss per share dropped.
+Compared to the prior-year quarter, revenue shrank significantly.
+Non-GAAP loss per share shrank.
+GAAP loss per share dropped.

-Take-Two Interactive Software reported revenue of $273.1 million.
-The four analysts polled by S&P Capital IQ looked for sales of $234.8 million on the same basis.
-GAAP reported sales were much higher than the prior-year quarter's $107.0 million.
+Take-Two Interactive Software booked revenue of $144.3 million.
+The 16 analysts polled by S&P Capital IQ expected sales of $125.6 million on the same basis.
+GAAP reported sales were 37% lower than the prior-year quarter's $226.1 million.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at -$0.54.
 The 16 earnings estimates compiled by S&P Capital IQ averaged -$0.58 per share.
 Non-GAAP EPS were -$0.54 for Q1 compared to -$1.16 per share for the prior-year quarter.
 GAAP EPS were -$0.71 for Q1 versus -$1.30 per share for the prior-year quarter.